akash007ganga/lambda-stream/Readme.md

 in case of instance method = object :: method Name in case of static method = class name:: method name in case of target = Class Name :: method name

+3) Parallel Stream
+use it when
+1) problem is parallelizable
+2) willing to spent lot more resource
+3) datasize is big enough
+4) task of computation is big enough

+4) What is Stream
+Stream is a abstruction.
+It doesn't have any data.
+Stream doesn't mutate data.
+It does transform from one to next.

+Functions:
+filter : no member or every member or anything between
+map: Transform values.
+Number of output = number of input.
+Input type and output type can be very different
+reduce: take input, take the first element, perform operation, push the result-> result will be input...
+        It can change a stream to single value.